-Applying for a Place in Reception
+Applying for a place in our Reception Class

 Reception Admissions Criteria

 In deciding who gets a reception place and who does not, the City Council use the following rules or admissions criteria.
 Priority is given to children in the following categories: